FAQ

 What is the Participant Code of Conduct?

-Great Lakes Watercross strictly enforces the Participant Code of Conduct.
-The Race Director, or any delegates may disqualify, exclude or eject the rider, owners, sponsors or pit crew member(s) for any of the following violations:
+Great Lakes Watercross (GLW) enforces a strict Participant Code of Conduct to maintain fairness, safety, and sportsmanship.
+The Race Director or designated officials have the authority to disqualify, exclude, or remove a rider, their team, sponsors, or pit crew members for any of the following violations:

-Use of intoxicating beverages and/or drugs during competition
+Consumption of intoxicating beverages or use of drugs during the competition.

-Participation in an event without holding a valid membership card or involvement in the use of another member’s card.
+Participation in an event without valid credentials or using another individual’s credentials.

-Providing inaccurate or false information to officials or on any official GLW or IJSBA document.
+Providing false or inaccurate information on official GLW documents.

 What does a race course look like?